 Mike now wants to get rid of that anger he has against life’s problems.
 He finds out that punching his bedroom wall doesn’t work, his hand hurts and his knuckles have turned blue.
 He walks towards the bar and attempts drinking his problems away, assuming they’re lodged in his throat and somehow, five beers seem to do it.

 But he wakes up with a hangover and the same problems he previously had.
-Those hangovers gradually become a habit and they push life’s problems to be dealt with at a later date, but his reports show that he has a bad liver.
+Those hangovers eventually and inevitably become a habit and they push life’s problems to be dealt with at a later date, but his reports show that he has liver cirrhosis.
 What next?
 His repressed anger strikes against himself from the inside and he plunges into depression.

 Losing ourselves in lustful pleasures doesn’t magically drive problems away, it creates more problems.
 Tackling them with a robustness of character and not avoiding dealing with them quickens your pace in your pursuit of, well, whatever it is you’re pursuing.